Keep Up With McLean!

 “The whole study was an eye opener,” said lead researcher on the study David H. Rosmarin, PhD, director of the newly launched McLean Spirituality and Mental Health Program and assistant professor in the Department of Psychiatry at Harvard Medical School.
 “We expected that no more than 25% of patients would want spiritually-based treatment.
 We also expected that interest in spirituality would be higher among psychotic, obsessive, and bipolar patients, and would be associated with greater age.
 None of those turned out to be the case.”

-Co-author of the study, Brent P. Forester, MD, MSc, chief of the Division of Geriatric Psychiatry at McLean Hospital and assistant professor of psychiatry, Harvard Medical School, said: “What was especially interesting about this study is that affiliation with a church or temple did not drive the findings.
+Co-author of the study, Brent P. Forester, MD, MSc, chief of the Center of Excellence in Geriatric Psychiatry at McLean Hospital and assistant professor of psychiatry, Harvard Medical School, said: “What was especially interesting about this study is that affiliation with a church or temple did not drive the findings.
 It wasn’t people who were necessarily practicing organized religion.”

 “For the better part of the 20th century, spirituality was viewed as something that contributed to the onset or exacerbation of psychopathology, and it certainly was not encouraged in psychotherapy,” added Rosmarin.
 “However, over the past 30 years, through programmatic research conducted across the globe, there has been widespread recognition that spirituality and religion can have positive effects on mental health.”